Nevue Fine Art Marketing

 Disclaimer: This post may contain affiliate links.
 If you make a purchase by clicking on an affiliate link, Nevue Fine Art Marketing may earn an affiliate commission at no additional cost to you.
 Affiliate relationships include, but are not limited to, Bluehost, Tailwind, Skimlinks, SareASale and StudioPress.
 To learn more visit Affiliate Link Disclosure Policy

-Airplane – Airplanes are a great way to learn proportions and to observe different lines.
+Airplane – Airplanes are a great way to learn proportions and observe curved and straight lines.

 Try drawing different airplanes like multi-engine pistons, biplanes, gliders, jets, and helicopters.